 What is money?
 It seems obvious, doesn’t it?
-It’s those little treasury- backed notes with high tech anti-counterfeit devices embedded in it.
+It’s those little treasury-backed notes with high-tech anti-counterfeit devices embedded in them.
 It’s also coins minted by the government.
 And, if you are into technology, sometimes it’s just numbers on a computer screen.

 But I’m not talking about what money physically is, or even where it came from anthropologically (a step up from the barter system-done!).
 This is more of a philosophical question – what is money to you?

 Money is a different thing to different people.
 I think that a person’s relationship with money has tons of variables – Culture, upbringing, class, political ideology – all of these things can contribute to what someone’s idea of money is.

 Some people view money as power.
 This is incredibly true in our capitalistic society.
 We all know that there are big businesses that do their best to buy politicians and skew the system in their favor.
 They can do those things because money makes them powerful.